moritzm99/hot-spot-analysis-cm/README.md

     ```

 ### Step 1: Establish connection to Copernicus Server through the Copernicus Marine Toolbox

+A video tuturial can be found [here](https://vimeo.com/943705586) and in more detailed written form [here](https://help.marine.copernicus.eu/en/articles/7970514-copernicus-marine-toolbox-installation)

 #### **1. Install the Toolbox from the conda-forge channel**
 ```bash